Skip to contents

 #> Response type is 'survival'.
 Modeling the baseline hazard explicitly using bhaz().

-#> Note: Marginality principle not followed - interaction term 'region' is used without its main effect.
-Consider adding 'region' to prognostic terms for proper model hierarchy.
+#> Note: Marginality principle not followed - interaction term 'X1' is used without its main effect.
+Consider adding 'X1' to prognostic terms for proper model hierarchy.

-The simplest approach: just provide sigma_ref and let the package use smart defaults that adapt to your outcome type.
+The simplest approach: use the package defaults that adapt to your outcome type (horseshoe(1) for shrunk effects, brms defaults for others).

 fit_ex3 <- fit_brms_model(